Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 Stress levels often rise

-All of this can affect body composition, energy, and appetite - sometimes even when daily habits haven’t changed much at all.
+All of this can affect body composition, energy and appetite - sometimes even when daily habits haven’t changed much at all.

 MOVING FROM SELF-CONTROL TO SELF-CARE

-In a bid to tackle body changes during midlife and menopause, many women can find themselves toggling between episodes of self-imposed “clean eating,” intermittent fasting, calorie counting, carb restriction, or intense exercise - along with moments of rebellion, emotional eating, or overwhelm.
+So, in a bid to tackle body changes, many women can find themselves toggling between episodes of self-imposed “clean eating,” intermittent fasting, calorie counting, carb restriction or intense exercise - along with moments of rebellion, emotional eating or overwhelm.

 Lisa Snowdon herself articulates a push and pull between wanting to enjoy life freely and feeling the pressure to rein things back in.

-This back and forth isn’t personal ‘weakness’ - it’s what happens when your body’s needs are changing but the tools we’re typically taught to rely on - things like dietary restriction, calorie or macro control, rigid fitness routines, and sheer willpower - no longer serve us.
+This back and forth isn’t a personal ‘weakness’ - it is what happens when your body’s needs are changing but the tools we’re typically taught to rely on - things like dietary restriction, calorie or macro control, rigid fitness routines and sheer willpower - no longer serve us.

 An Intuitive Approach to Midlife Nourishment